Climate of Cebu: Temperature

 The backbone of Cebu's hills and mountains can have temperatures lower than the coastal areas.

 Typhoons

 The province of Cebu normally gets typhoons once a year or none.
-The typhoons that hit Cebu in recent times were category 5 Typhoon Ruping (1990), Typhoon Rai, Typhoon Utor (2006), Typhoon Hagibis (2007), Typhoon Fengshen (2008), Typhoon Bopha (2012) and Typhoon Amy.
+The typhoons that hit Cebu in recent times were category 5 Typhoon Ruping (1990), Typhoon Rai (2021), Typhoon Utor (2006), Typhoon Hagibis (2007), Typhoon Fengshen (2008), Typhoon Bopha (2012), Typhoon Amy (1951) and Typhoon Kalmaegi (2025).

 In November 2013, a powerful typhoon - Typhoon Haiyan – struck the province as a category 5 super typhoon.
 Northern towns of Cebu province and Bantayan Island were the worst hit.

 On December 16, 2021, Typhoon Rai's eyewall struck metro Cebu and made landfall over Carcar as a category 4.

+In November 4, 2025, Typhoon Kalmaegi made landfall in the province as a category 1 typhoon.
+It made landfall over the municipality of Borbon and caused widespread flooding in many parts of Metro Cebu.